GlaivePro/Ajaxable/README.md

 # Ajaxable

-Ajaxable is a Laravel package that allows you to control models through ajax calls without bothering you on the PHP side.
-You still got to make the views however.
+Ajaxable is a Laravel package that allows you to control (create, edit, delete) models without bothering you on the PHP or JavaScript side.
+Just add markup to your html, use the trait in the model and it works!

 ## Install